champions4change361-dotcom/champions-for-change/replit.md

 This is a full-stack tournament bracket management application that allows users to create and manage single-elimination tournaments with interactive bracket visualization and real-time match updates.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and in-memory storage as a fallback.

 **Status**: Enterprise-ready white-label tournament management platform with comprehensive sports coverage across 11 categories and 65+ sports.
-Features realistic two-stage "bracket-to-series" format for professional sports, multiple competition types, and specialized scoring methods for each discipline.
+Features AI-powered tournament consultation system providing intelligent recommendations, realistic two-stage "bracket-to-series" format for professional sports, multiple competition types, and specialized scoring methods for each discipline.
+Enhanced with real-time platform insights and copy-to-clipboard functionality.
 Ready for white-label deployment to clients across diverse industries.

 ## User Preferences